A Practical Method for Generating String Counterfactuals: Experimental Evaluation

-\paragraph{Results} The results are presented in \cref{tab:classification}.
+\paragraph{Results.} All results are presented in \cref{tab:classification}.
 Classifiers trained on the augmented dataset achieve lower TPR values (better fairness), even more so than classifiers trained on the biographies after the omission of overt gender markers.
+At the same time, the augmentation does not damage and even improves, main-task performance (profession classification), indicating that augmenting the dataset with intervention-induced string counterfactuals is a viable way to encourage the classifier to show invariance to the sensitive information (in our case, gender).\looseness=-1